xleph/C-Cgol/README.md

 ## paste-buffer:

-pressing the "p" key will give you the power to cummon any pattern you like!
+pressing the "p" key will give you the power to summon any pattern you like!

 ![](gif/paste.gif)